raimuucka/ArduinoSTM32wiki/Using-a-generic-stm32-board-on-linux-with-Maple-bootloader.md

 This looks to be some sort of timeout in the maple bootloader, so allow 15 seconds once the board has rebooted for the serial port to come back up.

-I took another quick look at trying to reset the STM32 USB device from software, but the problem is that I need to cut the USB power and there seems to be no reliable programatic method to do this.
+I took a look at trying to reset the STM32 USB device from software, but the problem is that I need to cut the USB power and there seems to be no reliable programatic method to do this.
 Although a lot of USB chipsets include this feature, most hardware vendors don't include the necessary circuitry to actually implement it.

-I think we are stuck with physical reset. i.e. Physically cut the USB power and reconnect , for non Maple boards.
+I think we are stuck with physical reset. i.e. Physically cut the USB power and reconnect, for non Maple boards.

 I tried toggling DTR and echoing "1eaf" to the device, but it just ignored me.
 Even pressing the reset button on the STM32 board doesn't make a difference, only powering the board off and back on lets Linux know it has changed state.

 Perhaps I might take another look if I get the time, but to be honest it would be quicker to wire up a make/break switch on the +5V line in a USB extension lead to do the same thing if damaging your USB ports is a concern.

-Just [url=http://www.ebay.com/itm/USB-Power-Cable-with-ON-OFF-Switch-Power-Control-for-Raspbeery-Pi-Arduino-Phone-/261837515315?pt=LH_DefaultDomain_0&hash=item3cf6bb6a33]make something like one of these[/url] and (assuming you have used 4 core wire), wire the data lines through... or build you own solution from whatever you have to hand.
+Just make something like one of these >> [url=http://www.ebay.com/itm/USB-Power-Cable-with-ON-OFF-Switch-Power-Control-for-Raspbeery-Pi-Arduino-Phone-/261837515315?pt=LH_DefaultDomain_0&hash=item3cf6bb6a33  <<and (assuming you have used 4 core wire), wire the data lines through... or build you own solution from whatever you have to hand.

-Alternatively, [url=http://www.ebay.com/itm/4-Ports-USB-2-0-Hub-High-Speed-Up-to-480Mbps-With-Power-On-Off-Button-Switch-Led-/201259337620?pt=LH_DefaultDomain_0&hash=item2edbfdc794]one of these[/url] or if you have lots of devices to program, [url=http://www.ebay.com/itm/New-Hot-7-Port-USB-2-0-Hub-High-Speed-ON-OFF-Sharing-Switch-For-PC-Laptop-/330989851927?pt=LH_DefaultDomain_2&var=&hash=item4d10885517]one of these, but you would need to externally power it[/url], will do the trick.
+Alternatively, >> http://www.ebay.com/itm/4-Ports-USB-2-0-Hub-High-Speed-Up-to-480Mbps-With-Power-On-Off-Button-Switch-Led-/201259337620?pt=LH_DefaultDomain_0&hash=item2edbfdc794 <<one of these, or if you have lots of devices to program, >> http://www.ebay.com/itm/New-Hot-7-Port-USB-2-0-Hub-High-Speed-ON-OFF-Sharing-Switch-For-PC-Laptop-/330989851927?pt=LH_DefaultDomain_2&var=&hash=item4d10885517 <<one of these, will do the trick but you would need to externally power it.